 Navigating deferral of gain on QSBS

 When you’re growing a legacy, it’s only natural to want to preserve as much of your hard-earned wealth as possible.
-From exploring the best investment options to the tax efficient funds that suit your overall goals and much more, prudent financial advisors make it a priority to consider any and all options for their clients.
+From exploring the best investment options to the tax-efficient funds that suit your overall goals and much more, prudent financial advisors make it a priority to consider any and all options for their clients.
 For those who own their own businesses, corporate tax structure is of particular interest.
+With that in mind, Whittier Trust has a team of specialized tax experts and client advisors whose goal it is to maximize wealth retention and growth for the company’s high-net-worth clients.

 QSBS is codified in IRC section 1202 and was originally published in 1993 to encourage investment in emerging companies by providing income tax incentives to holders of such stock.
 QSBS can only be issued by a C-Corporation with a market cap equal to or less than $50M.
 The tax exclusion for each issuer of QSBS is the greater of $10M or 10 times the adjusted basis.
 For a corporation with an adjusted basis of $50M at the time of issuance, the tax exclusion could be as high as $500M.
 This could be a huge win for a small business owner.